Nuclei-Software/nuclei-tool-guide/source/toolchain/gnu/intro.rst

 ===================

 The official toolchain repository is located at https://github.com/riscv-collab/riscv-gnu-toolchain.git.

-Nuclei maintained toolchain repo is located at https://github.com/riscv-mcu/riscv-gnu-toolchain, and the latest branch for gcc14 is ``nuclei/2025.02``, in which the tools included versions are: gcc14.2.1, binutils2.44, gdb16.2, newlib 4.4.0, llvm 19.1.7, glibc 2.40, and also have merged some important patches from their upstream, as well as additional support for Nuclei custom extensions and pipelines, etc. For the 2024.06 toolchain branch, you can check out the ``nuclei/2024-gcc13`` branch.
+Nuclei maintained toolchain repo is located at https://github.com/riscv-mcu/riscv-gnu-toolchain.

+The latest release **2025.02** branch for gcc14 and llvm19 is ``nuclei/2025.02``, in which the tools included versions are: gcc 14.2.1, binutils 2.44, gdb 16.2, newlib 4.4.0, llvm 19.1.7, glibc 2.40, and also have merged some important patches from their upstream, as well as additional support for Nuclei custom extensions and pipelines, etc.

+For the 2024.06 toolchain branch(gcc13 + llvm17), you can check out the ``nuclei/2024-gcc13`` branch.

 Extensions Support
 ==================